What safety measures are in place?

 Restrooms and other facilities: Restrooms in the Visitor Center and Regenstein Center’s Greenhouse Galleries will be the only restrooms open.
 Portable toilets, including those that are ADA accessible, and hand-sanitizer stations will be available at several locations, including in front of the Visitor Center and just south of the Plant Science Center.
 Please bring your own water, as drinking fountains will not be available.
 It is not possible to ensure that benches and other common surface areas are sanitized at all times; please act accordingly.

-Dining: The Garden Grille is open, as is the barista station in the Garden View Café, and a grab-and-go café on the Esplanade.
+Dining: The Garden View Café is open for grab-and-go food and drink only.
 Credit card payments only.
-There will be seating, at socially distanced tables, on the decks.
+Socially distanced tables are available on the decks.
 See the dining page for menus and more information.